unbit/uwsgi-docs/Spooler.rst

 We have already seen that you can use the 'priority' key to give order in spooler parsing.

-While having multiple spoolers would be an extremely better approach, on system with few resources 'priorities' are a good trick
+While having multiple spoolers would be an extremely better approach, on system with few resources 'priorities' are a good trick.

 They works only if you enable the ``--spooler-ordered`` option.
 This option allows the spooler to scan directories entry in alphabetical order.